skanehira/ff/README.md

 $ go install
 ```

-NOTE: Installation with `go get` is not recommended because libraries is not version locked.
+NOTE: Installation with `go get` is not recommended because libraries's version  is not locked.

 # Usage
 ## Settings